A step-by-step introduction to crafting a great narrative

 Not with Dramatica.

-As confirmed in the previous articles on Identifying the Influence Character:
+As confirmed in the previous articles on Identifying the Obstacle Character:

 A complete narrative is not an investing and compelling account of something that happened–a complete narrative is a cohesive analogy of a single human mind trying to solve a problem.
 Character, Plot, Theme, and Genre–these are not parts of a story–they’re parts of the human mind.